 From there, European horns were added to the musical mix and the action shifted to Congo Square—where Sunday gatherings started to give birth to early jazz and traditions that have been carried forward to the gatherings of today.
 Black Masking Indians joined the Mardi Gras party in the 1880s.

-Until the 1950s, Indians would destroy their own hard work after the festivities, according to Chief Zulu.
+Preserving a legacy Until the 1950s, Indians would destroy their own hard work after the festivities, according to Chief Zulu.
 “Ash Wednesday came and we burned the suit,” he says.
 “Why?
 The culture started out as resistance, so we didn’t want to have evidence of the culture.”

 He adds, “The whole process of doing the ritual was the sewing.
 Once you’ve done the ritual, the suit doesn’t mean anything any more.”
 Other reasons cited by practicing Chiefs for retiring suits include the degradation of the organic materials used and the desire to introduce new and impressive efforts each year.